Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 * **transformOptions** - A list of references to options required by the pipeline transformer.

-Pipeline definitions need to be placed in a directory of an ACS repository.
+Pipeline definitions need to be placed in a directory of the ACS repository.
 The default location (below) may be changed by resetting the following Alfresco global property.
 ```properties